llyr-who/PARALAAOMPI/README.md

 http://etna.mcs.kent.edu/volumes/2011-2020/vol51/abstract.php?vol=51&pages=135-150

 There has also been some work on a GPU implementation and an application to non-linear systems which I include as techreport.pdf in this repo.

+As this code was a proof-of-concept code designed and written under very tight time contraints the solver is not modular in any way.
+In order to run this code you will have to choose which equation you would like to solve, the heat equation or the wave equation.
+Open the makefile and select which one you would like to solve.
+Then type

+    make

+at the command line.

+Then to run this code

+    mpirun -np 4 paralaaompi -N 128 -L 32

+where you are requesting 4 processes, a spatial discretisaion of 128 nodes and a temporal discretisation of 32 nodes.
+If there are any problems then either create an issue on GitHub or contact me on antg3254 - AT - gmail.com